 The average home insurance premium in California is $1,133.
 You can thank that gorgeous, year-round weather for lower premiums than the rest of the country, as many other states pay at least $1,200 a year, if not more.
 Just another reason why California is so popular.

 Once you’ve closed on the perfect home nestled in the Napa Valley Wine Region or just a few blocks away from Santa Monica State Beach, you may be wondering exactly what you’ll pay for home insurance.
 And the answer is: it depends.

 While we mentioned above that the average California insurance premium is a little over $1,000, that value can vary.
 You’ll want to speak with an insurance agent to get an accurate estimate, but you can expect things like the age of your home, your home’s location and proximity to flood zones or fault lines to affect your overall cost.
-To see what you'd pay for home insurance in San Diego, check out our guide.
+To see what you'd pay for home insurance in San Diego or Sacramento, check out our guides.

 You wouldn’t head off for a hike at Yosemite National Park without hiking boots, a map and a camera.
 Think of home insurance the same way — you want to be prepared.
 A comprehensive policy will cover your home’s dwelling, your belongings, your liability and even additional living expenses.
 Once you have all these things, you can rest easy knowing you are fully protected and head off to take in the sights without a care in the world.

 But if you notice the precipitation you feel isn’t spray from one of Yosemite’s iconic waterfalls, but instead from a storm brewing on the horizon, you might start to wonder if you’re as prepared as you thought.
 That’s where insurance riders come in, acting like a raincoat to provide extra coverage when needed.
 You can add riders to your policy for more protection from common weather events in your area such as wildfires, floods and earthquakes.
 Learn what specific supplemental insurance needs California has on our blog.